-Yering Station’s Cellar Door, with its rustic appeal, high ceilings and white painted, hand-made brick walls, operates as both a tasting room and a contemporary art gallery.
+Yering Station’s historic winery building (circa 1859) with its rustic appeal, high ceilings and white painted, hand-made brick walls, operates as both a tasting room and a contemporary art gallery.
 Exhibitions are located in the Main Gallery on the ground floor and in the more intimate First Floor Gallery, with exhibitions rotating every four to six weeks.

 All commissions from sales associated with Yering Station’s Arts Program are donated to LARCH: The Leukaemia Auxiliary of the Royal Children’s Hospital.

-Upcoming Exhibition in the Main Gallery and the First Floor Gallery from 11 August – 20 September 2017
+Upcoming Exhibition in the First Floor Gallery from 21 September – 15 November 2017

 Yering Station Art Gallery is Currently Accepting Exhibition Proposals for 2018